-There are a few reasons you want to be mindful about the type of pot you use to grow your Chamomile in.
+There are a few reasons you want to be mindful about the type of pot you use to grow your Chamomile.

 I love to use terracotta pots for my indoor plants.
-Since they’re made of baked soil, I don’t have to worry about toxins in them.
+Since they’re made of baked soil, I don’t have to worry about toxins.

 It is also easy to drill more drainage holes into them.
 Not only are they functional, but they also add a rustic aesthetic to the room.

-You can also refer to the video below to learn more about how you can line your containers with moss:
+You can also refer to the video below to learn how to line your containers with moss.